We want your visitor experience to be as easy and as fun as possible.

 A: Yes, the Museum is ADA compliant.

 Q: Do you have a cafe or food service on site?

 A. At this time, we do not have a cafe but we do have dedicated space available for you to bring your own snacks and covered beverages.
-We ask that you do not eat snacks or bring beverages into the exhibit areas though (to prevent stickiness and crumbs)
+We do offer a vending machine with a variety of beverages.
+Proceeds from sales of beverages from the vending machine directly support the Museum.

 Q: Is the Museum air-conditioned/heated?
 Are you open year round?